face-hh/webx/docs/for-developers/html++.md

 * Inputs (`<input>`) are one-line text fields.
 You can interact with them with Web X's Lua API.
 * Textareas (`<textarea>`) are equivalent to inputs, but they are _multi-line_ text fields instead of _one-line_.
+* Buttons (`<button>`), which can be clicked by the user to do something.
+You can detect clicks with Web X's Lua API.
 * Dropdowns (`<select>`), which can have options inside of them (`<option>`).

 {% hint style="warning" %}